Request Quotations?

 Trip Curve Class C

-• Usually, MCBs that show these class characteristics have instantaneous trips when the current flowing through them goes between 5 to 10 times its rated current.
+• Usually, MCBs show these class characteristics have instantaneous trips when the current flowing through them goes between 5 to 10 times its rated current.
 So they are suitable for domestic and residential applications and electromagnetic starting loads that require medium starting currents.

 Trip Curve Class D